Peckmore/Journey/README.md

 - **Structured**

-  The tool should represent the users browsing _travellog_ as a visual structure, with each page visited represented as a node within the structure.
+  The tool should represent the users browsing _travellog_ as a visual structure, with each page visited represented as an item within the structure.

 - **Visual**

-  The tool should be a "visual tool"; visual elements, such as thumbnail images of each page visited, or animations, should be used to aid the user in using the tool.
+  The tool should be a "visual tool"; visual elements, such as images or animations, should be used to aid the user in using the tool.

 - **Interactive**